LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Outlook

-A solid basement has been built in this version of the framework, which contains all the necessary functions and is ready for immediate use.
-During development, particular emphasis is placed on comprehensive documentation to make it easier to get started.
-Together with examples for various use cases, a user can quickly evaluate the framework.

-However, it should be noted that the framework has already been released with its first stable version, but extensions and improvements are still necessary.
+With this version of the framework, a solid basis has been created that contains all the necessary functions to solve various problems in the acquisition and processing of magnetic fields.
+Easy-to-assemble measurement hardware has created an easy-to-use platform for the characterisation of permanent magnets, for example.
+An exemplary characterisation of the magnetic field sensors used allows the possible areas of application for these to be narrowed down.
+The framework has already been published in a first stable version, but extensions and improvements are still necessary.
-The stable version distributed via the package registry is well suited for the intended purpose.
+The stable version is also distributed via a package registration and can therefore be quickly evaluated by new users.
-All tests and evaluations took place under normal conditions, especially for the developed hardware sensors, as the (+mrp) library works successfully with the measurement data.

-On the software side, the focus is on integration for the support of more professional measuring devices.
-Only in this way is it possible to evaluate and improve the sensor hardware and quantify the measurement results.

-To summarise, it can be said that a solid software framework has been created that can be used directly for the intended purpose.
-It provides a suitable base for working, but further developments by integrating professional measurement devices to enable a more comprehensive evaluation and improvement of the sensor hardware are necessary.
+In addition, further user experience and actual measurements under real laboratory conditions on (+mri) B0 field magnets are still missing.
+This is limited by the currently restricted selection of characterised sensors.
+The aim for the next revision of the hardware and software framework is therefore to support additional magnetic field sensors.
+The current restriction to purely digital sensor interfaces is also to be extended to analogue interfaces.
+This will open up the use of a wide range of magnetic field sensors.
+It is also possible to integrate high-resolution magnetic field probes based onNMR samples, which can cover measurement errors of less than *10nT* in fields of more than *1T* [@DBN08].
+Another possibility already supported by the software, but for which hardware development is still necessary, is 2D arrays of magnetic field sensors to display fields on a surface[@CP16].
+This means that deviations can also be visualised graphically without physically moving the senso such as in the implemented *3D: Full Sphere* \ref{d-full-sphere} sensor.
+In addition, larger areas or volumes, such as in a large *B0* field, can be measured more quickly.